ds20220914/full-stack/osa0/muistiinpano.md

     server-->>browser: The JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    "The browser starts executing the JavaScript code that fetches the JSON from the server"

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{ "content": "New note content", "date": "2024-08-28" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the updated list of notes
+    " The browser executes the callback function that renders the updated list of notes"